GRESB/api-docs/source/includes/_oauth2.md

 To use the GRESB API, you must receive authorization from your users to access their accounts.
 There are many ways to do this.
 This step is typically handled using a client library (see Client Libraries at <a href='http://oauth.net/2/'>http://oauth.net/2/</a> for examples in many languages).
 We support the following standard flows:

 * Authorization Code Grant Flow - Often used for Web Applications (server-Side)
-* Implicit Grant Flow - Used for Browser Applications (client-Side)
-* Resource Owner Password Credentials Grant Flow - Sometimes used for Command-Line or Native Applications installed on the user's device.

 ## Example: Web Applications